syanix/viaBrisbane/context.md

    - Implement image lazy loading
    - Consider data fetching optimizations for faster page loads
    - Add caching for hotel data to reduce API calls

+## Data Structure Changes - Hotels (2023-07-12)

+We've made significant changes to the hotel data structure:

+1. Reorganized from a nested structure to a flat list:
+   - Created a `hotels.json` file containing an array of hotels
+   - Each hotel has an `area` field that maps to a location `id` in `locations.json`
+   - This makes the data more manageable and easier to filter

+2. Improved type safety:
+   - Updated TypeScript interfaces in `src/types/types.d.ts`
+   - Added enum mappings for better display of hotel categories and areas:
+     - `HotelCategory` enum maps category IDs to display names (e.g., "luxury" → "Luxury")
+     - `HotelArea` enum maps area IDs to display names (e.g., "cbd" → "Brisbane CBD")

+3. Updated components to use the new structure:
+   - Modified `HotelCard.astro` to display the formatted category and area names using the enums
+   - Updated hotel listing pages to utilize the new data format

+These changes improve code maintainability, type safety, and display formatting across the site.

 ## Events System Enhancements